assemblee-virtuelle/semapps/website/docs/others/ACL.md

 The former permissions that are not present in the document will be removed.
 The new permissions will be added.

-The same rules as for `addRights` apply, regarding the format of the payload.
+The same rules as for `addRights` apply, regarding the format of the HTTP payload.
+This action can hardy be called from middleware.

+## ACL groups